 Get Students to Choose Their Study Mates Carefully

 Working with other people has been associated with reducing stress, improving performance and developing resilience.
 It can also help boost focus and work ethic.
-That was the finding of a recent journal, which found that, if the person next to you is working hard, your work ethic is increased.
+A recent journal found that, if the person next to you is working hard, your work ethic is increased.
 Interestingly, this impact was found to be consistent regardless of whether they were doing an easier or more difficult task than you, or whether the task is similar or unrelated to yours.

 Helping students become independent learners and take responsibility for their learning is the holy grail of education.
 The older the students are, the more important this skill is.
 In order to help them develop this, an understanding of a range of psychological theories is needed, as independent learning requires motivation, concentration, effort, and overcoming procrastination.
 A full length version of this article was originally written for Optimus Education.
 You can read the more in-depth version with additional tips at The strategies mentioned in this article touch on these and hopefully provide some guidelines on how to help students master these key skills.